ibuildingsnl/LassoMailParserBundle/README.md

 #How it works

-An email is parsed with the Zend mail parser.
+An email is parsed with the Laminas mail parser.
 It's parts are then recursively grouped by content type, such as 'text/plain' or 'text/html'.
 If any html or text parts are found, they are concatenated and the result returned.
 If no such parts are found, null is returned.